 Additionally, language should also be very natural when using keywords.
 Google is all about finding semantics and associations between keywords and the content they are used in.
 Writing a sentence that ends up being nonsense just to fit your keyword will also lead to bad results.

-“here at edirect, our team of seo specialists have carried out many successful seo campaings.”
+“Here at edirect, our team of SEO specialists have carried out many successful SEO campaigns.”

 The part of your website that talks directly to Google and other search engines about each page, is called metadata.
 This is the code that provides information about what each page is and what it contains.
 You can use keywords in each of the different types of metadata described here to make sure your webpage shows up at the top of the search results.

 Yes, search engines do go beyond just the content you have written to rank results.
-The fact is, if you have not optimized your metadata, you are not utilizing a major portion of your SEO potential.
-Here are examples where using SEO optimization can make a big difference:
+The fact is, if you have not optimised your metadata, you are not utilising a major portion of your SEO potential.
+Here are examples where using SEO optimisation can make a big difference: